Garret-Kielburger/local-ai-client/README.md

 ## **Using the Ollama API from iOS Client AI App**

+After pulling the repo and building the app, it is almost ready to go.
 With Ollama API available, you'll need to update `baseURL` in `DeepSeekAPIService` to the Olama API Endpoint as follows:

 ### **API Endpoint Structure**